MuksinaShekh/codsoft-DataScience-InternshipTasks/README.md

 # codesoft_task1
-Task 1 Titanic For Codsoft Internship
+This is a Task 1 Titanic For Codsoft DataScience Internship